yetanotherbhai/target.en/help/c_experiences/t_redirect_offer.md

 * For redirect offers in activities using A4T, your implementation must meet certain minimum requirements.
 In addition, there is important information that you need to know.
 For more information, see [ Redirect Offers - A4T FAQ ](../c_integrating_target_with_mac/a4t/r_a4t-faq/c_a4t-faq-redirect-offers.md#concept_21BF213F10E1414A9DCD4A98AF207905).

 * When using the form-based Experience Composer, redirect offers should not be used in mboxes that are part of the page.
-A redirect offer should only be used from a script tag that is part of the HTML ` &amp;lt;head&amp;gt;`.
+A redirect offer should only be used from a script tag that is part of the HTML ` <head>`.
 You should always use auto-create and set the redirect offer for the global mbox.